xcart/xcart-docs/_pages/kb_en/modules/segment.md

    If you already have an account with Segment.com, sign in and add your X-Cart site as a source to Segment.
    {% endnote %}

-2. On the next page specify your business details and click **Create A Free Account**.
+2. On the next page, specify your business details and click **Create A Free Account**.
    ![Segment-create-account.png]({{site.baseurl}}/attachments/ref_2tHtk4OT/Segment-create-account.png)

 That's it!
 You've created a free Segment account for your business.
 Don't clise the Segment tab as you'll need to proceed further from where you stopped.